History of the Jews in Kosovo

 The history of the Jews in Kosovo largely mirrors that of the history of the Jews in Serbia, except during the Second World War, when Kosovo, as part of Kingdom of Albania, was under Italian control and later under German control.
 The other exception is following the Kosovo War of 1999, when the province began its political separation from Serbia.

 Ottoman rule

 Prior to the Ottoman Turkish conquest of the region, documentation on the Jews of the Balkans was sketchy.
 The Jewish communities of the Balkans were boosted in the 15th and 16th centuries by the arrival of Jewish refugees fleeing the Spanish and Portuguese Inquisitions.
 Sultan Bayezid II of the Ottoman Empire welcomed the Jewish refugees into his empire.
 Jews became involved in trade between the various provinces in the Ottoman Empire, becoming especially important in the salt trade.

-The 1455 Turkish cadastral tax census of the Branković lands (covering 80% of present-day Kosovo) recorded 1 Jewish dwelling in Vučitrn.
+The 1455 Turkish cadastral tax census of the Branković lands (covering 80% of present-day Kosovo) recorded 1 Jewish dwelling in Vushtrri.

 An Austrian statistic published in 1899 estimated: